 This Summer, I have been working with a few student journalists on the JEA Digital Concert Project.
 Students are collecting photographs and reviews so that JEA students across the country can have access to more imagery and concert reviews.
 Experienced students mentor students with less experience.
 I attend a few concerts.
 Sometimes I mentor and sometimes I learn from students who listen to contemporary artists.

 I attended the 2011 Vans Warped Tour at Shoreline Amphitheater in Mountain View, California with Cathy Rong.
 Before Cathy and I photographed a concert together, I met Cathy’s and her mother in the parking lot.
 Cathy and I then walked over to the press tent and gained access to the event.
-Even though Cathy the Vans Warped was the first concert Cathy covered, she never seemed phased, even when I tested her.
+Even though Cathy the Vans Warped was the first concert Cathy covered which also had a seating chart, she never seemed phased, even when I tested her.
 I do not know if I would have been as composed as she my summer after 9th grade.
 We photographed about eighteen bands and interviewed one.
 Below is her guest post, with a couple of her photos.
 I have included a few of my own photos so readers can see Cathy working.

 JEA Vans Warped Tour 2011

 My first concert-shooting experience is one that I will never forget.
 The skills that I learned have been invaluable to me, and I’m sure I will use them in the future.
 JEA introduced me to the world of concert photography, and furthered my love for music, photography, and journalism.